ennaelhop/Itsy-Bitsy/README.md

 ---
 ## How To Run ##
 - Use CMake to build project
+- Build solution and run "ItsyBitsy.exe"

 ---

 ## How To Play ##
-- use WASD keyboard control to move spider
+- Use WASD keyboard control to move spider
-- avoid getting hit by bees
+- Avoid getting hit by bees
-- eat ants to increase health
+- Eat ants to increase health
-- use cursor to shoot webs at bees and trees
+- Use cursor to shoot webs at bees and trees

 ---
 ## Features ##